All Cities / IL / Chicago

 What Needs a Permit in Chicago?

-Penalties for Unpermitted Work in Chicago
+Penalties for Skipping Permits in Chicago

-Stop work orders add two hundred percent of the normal permit fee.
-They add another one thousand dollars if an unlicensed person did the work.
-The numbers come straight from Tables 14A-12-1203.1 and 14A-12-1204.4.
-Criminal penalties exist too with possible jail time.
+Stop work orders add 200 percent of the normal permit fee.
+They tack on another $1,000 if an unlicensed person did the job.
+These amounts come straight from Tables 14A-12-1203.1 and 14A-12-1203.2.

 How Long Is a Building Permit Good For in Chicago?